-This tradition is very present in Europe and Asia, where countless cities have their own version of these love bock bridges.
+This tradition is very present in Europe and in Asia, where countless cities have their own version of these love bock bridges.
 The best known is undoubtedly the Pont des Arts in Paris (where one million padlocks were removed after one railing collapsed under their weight).
 Although rarer on this side of the Atlantic, some American cities also have their places where lovers can swear each other eternal love.

 In Ottawa, the Corktown Footbridge is home to hundreds of love locks.
 Located on Somerset Street near the University of Ottawa, the footbridge is built across the Rideau Canal.
 It was built in the early 2000s and takes its name from the shacks that housed the workers at the time of the canal’s construction (several workers came from Cork, Ireland).
-The place, which allows to observe in the distance the Parliament and the Chateau Laurier definitely has a little something!
+The footbridge, which allows to observe in the distance the Parliament and the Chateau Laurier definitely has a little something!